 Welcome to Data-enhanced Investigations for Climate Change Education (DICCE)

-The NASA-funded project Data-enhanced Investigations for Climate Change Education (DICCE) is making it much easier and more technologically feasible for middle and high school teachers and students to study climate change and related Earth system phenomena using data products from the Goddard Interactive Online Visualization and Analysis Infrastructure (GIOVANNI).
-This three-year research and development project began in November 2010 and will end on October 31, 2013.
-Yet, the resources the project produces will remain available to the public afterwards.
+The goal of the NASA-funded project Data-enhanced Investigations for Climate Change Education (DICCE) has been to make it easier for middle and high school teachers and students to study climate change and related Earth system phenomena using geospatial data products from the Goddard Interactive Online Visualization and Analysis Infrastructure (GIOVANNI).